AlgerP572/WeatherPi/README.md

 3) Update the observations entry for weatherPi in the weewx.conf file.
 This entry consists of a string containing the observation that the software should monitor and poll.
-Each entnty starts with the name of the weewx observation follwed by a colon followed by the name of the hardware the softwre should use for the polling operation.
-Below is an exmple.
+Each entnty starts with the name of the weewx observation follwed by a colon followed by the name of the hardware the WeeWX software should use for the polling operation.
+Below is an example.
 There are two ways to not monitor observations, a) specify None for that observation type or b) do not include the observation type in the list.
-By default an observation no included uses None hardware driver.
+By default an observation not included uses None hardware driver for that observation.
 (Currently configobj and weewx only support a single line entry)

 ```
 observations = outTemp: AM2315, inTemp: BMP280, inHumidity: None, altimeter: BMP280, barometer: BMP280, windSpeed: SparkFun08942, windDir: SparkFun08942, windGust: SparkFun08942, outHumidity: AM2315, rain: SparkFun08942